Siege of Fort St. Jean: Siege begins

-Allen, who was already renowned for his bravado in the action at Fort Ticonderoga, decided, when he reached Longueuil on September 24, to attempt the capture of Montreal.
-In the Battle of Longue-Pointe, this effort failed on the next day, with Allen and a number of men captured by the British.
+Allen, renowned for bravado in the action at Fort Ticonderoga, decided when he reached Longueuil on September 24 to capture Montreal.
+His efforts failed the next day at the Battle of Longue-Pointe, with Allen and some of his men captured by the British.
 The alarm raised by Allen's proximity to Montreal resulted in the mustering of about 1,200 men from rural districts outside Montreal.
 Carleton failed to capitalize on this upwelling of Loyalist support by using them for a relief expedition against the besieging Americans.
 After several weeks of inaction by Carleton, the rural men drifted away, called by the demands of home and harvest.
 (Carleton did take advantage of the moment to order the arrest of Thomas Walker, a Montreal merchant who was openly pro-American and had been reporting to the Americans.)

-The conditions for the Americans constructing the siege works were difficult.
-The ground was swampy, and the trenches quickly became filled knee-deep in water.
+Conditions for Americans constructing the siege works were difficult.
+The ground was swampy, and trenches quickly filled knee-deep with water.
 Montgomery described his army as "half-drowned rats crawling through a swamp".
-To make matters even worse, food and ammunition supplies were running out, and the British showed no sign of giving in despite the American bombardment.
-Disease also worked to reduce the effectiveness of the Americans; by mid-October, more than 900 men had been sent back to Ticonderoga due to illness.
-In the early days of the siege, the fort's defenders took advantage of the land they had cleared around the fort to make life as difficult as possible for the besiegers erecting batteries.
+To make matters even worse, food and ammunition were running out, and the British showed no sign of giving in despite the bombardment.
+Disease thinned the American ranks; by mid-October, illness had sent more than 900 back to Ticonderoga.
+In the early days of the siege, the defenders took advantage of land they had cleared around the fort to make life as difficult as possible for the besiegers erecting batteries.
 Major Preston wrote in his journal on September 23 that "a deserter [tells us where] the enemy are erecting their battery and we distress them as much as we can with shells."
 Until large guns arrived from Ticonderoga, the fort's defenders enjoyed a significant advantage in firepower.

 Large cannon arrive

-On October 6, a cannon that was dubbed the "Old Sow" arrived from Ticonderoga.
+On October 6, a cannon dubbed the "Old Sow" arrived from Ticonderoga.
 Put in position the next day, it started lobbing shells at the fort.
 Montgomery then began planning the placement of a second battery.
-While he first wanted to place one to the northwest of the fort, his staff convinced him instead to place on the eastern shore of the Richelieu, where it would command the shipyard and Royal Savage.
-This battery, whose construction was complicated by an armed row galley sent from the fort to oppose the works, was completed on October 13, and opened fire the next day.
-One day after that, Royal Savage lay in ruins before the fort.
+Initially favouring northwest of the fort, his staff convinced him to install the battery on the eastern shore of the Richelieu, where it would command the shipyard and Royal Savage.
+This battery, its construction complicated by an armed row galley sent from the fort to oppose the works, was completed on October 13, opening fire the next day.
+The day after that, Royal Savage lay in ruins before the fort.
 Its commander had, in anticipation of her destruction, ordered her to be anchored where her supplies and armaments might be recovered.